iosg073/Notes-CODE-Django-1st-Repo/readme.md

 ]
 ```

-You can now run `python3 manage.py shell_plus` to get to a python shell.
+You can now run `python manage.py shell_plus` to get to a python shell.

 **BONUS** install `ipython` because it's a much nicer interface